FancyInnovations/FancyPlugins/docs/src/fancynpcs/commands/npc.md

 # /Npc

+!!!danger
+This is the old documentation site for FancyInnovations, which is no longer maintained.
+The new documentation site can be found at [fancyinnovations.com/docs/minecraft-plugins/fancynpcs](https://fancyinnovations.com/docs/minecraft-plugins/fancynpcs).
+!!!

 The `/npc` command is the main command for managing NPCs.
 It allows you to create, modify, and remove NPCs.
 You can also customize NPCs by changing their type, skin, equipment, and more.

 ## Manage npcs